FoamLeave/Hello-World-Microservices/README.md

 mv ./kubectl ~/.local/bin/kubectl
 ```

-and then check if it is update to date and working with
+and then check if it is updated to date and working with

 ```bash
 kubectl version --client